thoup99/YouToU/README.md

 Usage
 =====
+Tell How to get to cmd properly

  All commands entered are expected to entered in either of the two formats.
  * __`[-link or -l] ['link'] [type flag]`__
  * __`[-file or -f] ['path']`__